rozek/notes-on-gundb/README.md

 * an attempt to write a `boolean` or a `number` primitive into a node will effectively nullify that node as well
 * an attempt to write a `string` primitive into a node will create an array-like node with the string's individual characters as its elements (which certainly isn't intended)
-* **dangerous**: an attempt to write a GunDB context into a node seems to effectively repalce the addressed node with the one represented by that argument (which is prseumably not intended as the adressed node's metadata now no longer contains its own id but the one of the other node)
+* **dangerous**: an attempt to write a GunDB context into a node seems to effectively replace the addressed node with the one represented by that argument (which is prseumably not intended as the adressed node's metadata now no longer contains its own id but the one of the other node)
 * an attempt to write any other kind of non-plain Object into a node will log(!) an error message of the form "Invalid Data: x at y" and ignore that operation

 > **Conclusion: for professonal application development it will be extremely important to harden the API**